A General Guide to Funding a Private College Education

 College and university admission and financial aid offices are there as a resource for you throughout this process.
 If you have questions, call the school or meet with a counselor for help.
 There may be other scholarships available, state programs, or additional loan options that aren’t considered with your applications for admission or financial aid.
 And don’t wait until the last minute to inquire about these additional funding sources; the earlier in the process, the more likely there will be options to explore.
 You may also want to ask the school about the average student debt and what their career placement rates have been over the last several years.

-Many colleges can make a professional judgment regarding your EFC if your family meets certain special conditions or is experiencing a financial hardship.
+Many colleges can make a professional judgment regarding your SAI if your family meets certain special conditions or is experiencing a financial hardship.
 If your family is paying private secondary school or college tuition for your siblings, has suffered the death of a parent, or has experienced loss of employment, colleges may augment your financial aid offer.
-If your family experiences any other extenuating financial circumstances, be sure to let the financial aid office know, and ask if there is any way to have those things considered.
+If your family experiences any other extenuating financial circumstances, be sure to let the financial aid office know and ask if there is any way to have those things considered.
+Contacting them as soon as any financial changes occur allows schools to adjust aid packages if needed.

 Related: How to Talk to Admission Officers in Person and Over Email